 The 2018 effective tax rate included measurement period adjustments to our 2017 provisional amount related to the TCJA in accordance with guidance provided under SEC Staff Accounting Bulletin No. 118 ("SAB 118").
 In 2018, we adjusted our 2017 provisional amount by recognizing a net tax benefit of \$34.7 million.
-This amount primarily included: (i) \$39.6 million tax benefit related to the remeasurement of the net deferred tax asset from cash contributions to the ADPP and realized foreign currency loss, both of which resulted from our decision to accelerate the related deductions on our 2017 U.S. federal income tax return; (ii) \$3.6 million of tax charges for changes in our indefinite reinvestment assertions related to our investments in certain foreign subsidiaries after information required to make such determinations was obtained; (iii) \$9.5 million of tax charge for adjustments made to the one-time transition tax, primarily due to a change in our filing position and to reflect regulatory and administrative guidance subsequently issued by the Internal Revenue Service ("IRS") and certain state taxing authorities; and (iv) \$9.4 million of tax benefit from releasing a previously recorded uncertain tax position after the position was not taken on our 2017 U.S. federal income tax return.
+This amount primarily included: (i) \$39.6 million tax benefit related to the remeasurement of the net deferred tax asset from cash contributions to the ADPP and realized foreign currency loss, both of which resulted from our decision to accelerate the related deductions on our 2017 U.S. federal income tax return; (ii) \$3.6 million of tax charges for changes in our indefinite reinvestment assertions related to our investments in certain foreign subsidiaries after information required to make such determinations was obtained; (iii) \$9.5 million of tax charge for adjustments made to the one-time transition tax, primarily due to a change in our filing position and to reflect regulatory and administrative guidance subsequently issued by the Internal Revenue Service ("IRS") and certain face tax in gautorities; and (iv) \$9.4 million of tax benefit from releasing a previously recorded uncertain tax position after the position was not taken on our 2017 U.S. federal income tax return.

-The 2018 effective tax rate also included net tax charges related to: (i) the effects of certain U.S. international tax provisions imposed by the TCJA, including \$16 million of tax charge on Global Intangible Low-taxed Income ("GILTI") and \$9 million of tax charge on Base Erosion Antiabuse Tax ("BEAT") partially offset by \$2 million of tax benefit on Foreign Derived Intangible Income ("FDII"); (ii) \$7.9 million of tax charges for foreign withholding taxes on our current year earnings; (iii) \$8.8 million of tax benefit, including previously accrued interest and penalties, primarily from our changes in our judgment about tax filing positions due to the effective settlement of our German tax audit for tax years 2006-2010; and (iv) \$8 million of tax benefit from decreases in certain tax reserves, including interest and penalties, as a result of closing tax years.
+The 2018 effective tax rate also included net tax charges related to: (i) the effects of certain U.S. international tax provisions imposed by the TCJA, including \$16 million of tax charge on Global Intangible Low-taxed Income ("GILTI") and \$9 million of tax charge on Base Erosion Antiabuse Tax ("BEAT") partially offset by \$2 million of tax benefit on Foreign Derived Intangible Income ("FDII"); (ii) \$7.9 million of tax charges in our judgment about tax filing positions due to the effective settlement of our German tax audit for tax years 2006-2010; and (iv) \$8 million of tax benefit from decreases in certain tax reserves, including interest and penalties, as a result of closing tax years.